evermeer/AlamofireJsonToObjects/README.md

 🚨  This is now a subspec of **[EVReflection](https://github.com/evermeer/EVReflection/tree/master/Source/Alamofire)** and the code is maintained there. 🚨

+AlamofireJsonToObjects is an old library.
+All functionality is now part of EVReflection.
+You should use EVRevlection instead of AlamofireJsonToObjects .

 You can install it as a subspec like this:

 ```